Back to blog

 Quarterly Positioning Review

 Every quarter, bring senior leadership into a positioning review.
-The goal is not to present a deliverable — it is to stress-test whether the current positioning still holds.
+The goal is not to present a deliverable.
+It is to stress-test whether the current positioning still holds.

 Cover: market shifts, competitive moves, customer feedback signals, and any evidence that the positioning is or is not resonating with buyers.
 (We covered how to run this process in How to Run a Positioning Workshop.)